Alan19/TwoDee/README.md

 **Some cool features coming in the near future include**:

-* Settings consolidation
-* Removal of hardcoded IDs
-* Damage calculation command
+* Dynamic quote and playert registration
-* Dice roll difficulty helper
+* Bolding dice that roll maximum

 ## Author